monmarupeddi/Projects/E-Commerce Shopping Application/README.md

 7. Ensure that the MySQL database is running and accessible to store and retrieve data during application runtime.

 # Conclusion:
-By leveraging Java programming language and MySQL database, this E-Commerce application offers a platform for users to shop conveniently and securely.
+By leveraging Java programming language and MySQL database, this E-Commerce application offers a platform for users to shop conveniently.
 The console-based interface ensures accessibility across different systems, providing a hassle-free shopping experience for users.
 With its features and functionality, the application aims to cater to the diverse needs of online shoppers while promoting user satisfaction and engagement.